 Its performance issues

 weren’t enough to put me off are non-existent at launch, and so Grapple Dog comes with a wholehearted recommendation from myself.
 The platforming is as tight as anything on the Nintendo eShop, and its grappling hook mechanic adds a fantastic layer of depth, playfulness and a high skill ceiling to every last one of Joseph Gribbin’s brilliant level designs.
-As the kids would say: it has a fantastic loop.
+Safe to say that it has a fantastic hook.